CumulusNetworks/docs/content/cumulus-linux/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode.md

 {{%/notice%}}

-{{%notice tip%}}

-If you specify `bridge-vids` or `bridge-pvid` at the bridge level, these configurations are inherited by all ports in the bridge.
-However, specifying any of these settings for a specific port overrides the setting in the bridge.

-{{%/notice%}}

 {{%notice warning%}}

-Do not try to bridge the management port, eth0, with any switch ports (swp0, swp1 and so on).
-For example, if you create a bridge with eth0 and swp1, it will not work properly and might disrupt access to the management interface.
+Do not try to bridge the management port, eth0, with any switch ports (like swp0, swp1 and so forth).
+For example, if you created a bridge with eth0 and swp1, it will not work properly and may disrupt access to the management interface.

 {{%/notice%}}

-### <span id="src-8366396_VLAN-awareBridgeMode-vlan_range" class="confluence-anchor-link"></span><span>Reserved VLAN Range</span>
+### <span id="src-8362673_VLAN-awareBridgeMode-vlan_range" class="confluence-anchor-link"></span><span>Reserved VLAN Range</span>

 For hardware data plane internal operations, the switching silicon requires VLANs for every physical port, Linux bridge, and layer 3